Nampula Nampula, Mozambique Travel Guide

 While Nampula city is not a main adventure hub, Monte Nampula offers some outdoor pursuits.

-The most prominent outdoor adventure involves informal hiking on Monte Nampula, the inselberg that dominates the skyline.
+The most prominent outdoor adventure involves informal hiking on Monte Nampula, the inselberg that is the main feature of the skyline.
 This offers a moderate challenge.
-Trails are not formally marked or maintained, so it is possible for them to be rough and rocky.
+Trails are not formally marked or maintained, so it is feasible for them to be rough and rugged.

 The broader Nampula Province features numerous other inselbergs.
 These are truly off-the-beaten-path experiences for the adventurous.